-Australia’s life sciences sector is one of the largest in the southern hemisphere and is growing fast.
+As one of the largest sectors in the southern hemisphere our healthcare industry success is built on:

 • rapid growth in Australia's biotechnology sector

-• an established clinicals trials industry, respected across the Asia-Pacific region
+• an established clinical trials industry, respected across the Asia-Pacific region

 • an early adopter culture in our public and private health sectors